Exploring the Origin of CP Violation in the Standard Model: The Pattern of Mass Matrix

 When the Higgs doublet $\Phi$ acquires a vacuum expectation value, $\langle \Phi \rangle = \left( \right)$, Eq.(1) yields mass terms for quarks with $M^q=Y^q~ v / \sqrt{2}$ the mass matrices.
 The physical states are obtained by diagonalizing $M^q$ with unitary matrices $U^q_{L,R}$, as $M^q_{diag.}=U^q_L \cdot M^q \cdot U^q_R = U^q_L \cdot (Y^q v/\sqrt{2} ) \cdot U^q_R $.
 As a result, the charged-current $W^{\pm}$ interactions couple to the physical $u_L$ and $d_L$ quarks with couplings given by

 where

-is the CKM matrix describing quark mixings.
-Hereafter, sub-index $L$ in quark fields $q_L$ and unitary matrices $U_L$ will be neglected if not necessary. \\
+Hereafter, the subindex $L$ in quark fields $q_L$ and unitary matrices $U_L$ will be neglected if not necessary. \\

-As $V_{CKM}$ is a product of $U^u$ and $U^{d \dagger}$ which are derivatives of $M^u$ and $M^d$ matrices, respectively.
-Obviously the mass matrices decide everything in $V_{CKM}$ including its phases.
+As $V_{CKM}$ is a product of $U^u$ and $U^{d \dagger}$ which are derivatives of $M^u$ and $M^d$ matrices, respectively, obviously the mass matrices decide everything in $V_{CKM}$ including its phases.
 Thus, the most natural way to study the origin of CPV in SM shall start from the patterns of $M^u$ and $M^d$. \\

-Considering only three generations are known in the fermion sector, it's natural to start the investigation from a $3 \times 3$ mass matrix.
-In principle, the most general pattern of such a matrix has nine elements and each of them could be complex.
-Thus, there are eighteen parameters in such a matrix since each element has one coefficient for the real part and one for the imaginary part.
-Obviously, such a matrix is too complicated to be diagonalized directly. \\

-In several of our previous researches on $S_N$ symmetries \cite{Lin1988, Lee1986a, Lee1986b, Lee1990, Lin1994b}, mass matrices were naturally hermitian as demanded by the $S_N$ invariance.
-While in several recent researches \cite{Lin2019, Lin2020}, $M^q =M^{q \dagger}$ is an assumption employed to simplify $M^q$ and consequently gave us complex, CP-violating CKM matrices.
-These two series of researches studied the CPV origin problem from completely opposite aspects.
+As mentioned above, a most general $3\times 3$ matrix contains eighteen parameters, and such a matrix is obviously too complicated to be diagonalized directly.
+In several of our previous researches on $S_N$ symmetries \cite{Lin1988, Lee1986a, Lee1986b, Lee1990, Lin1994b}, mass matrices were naturally Hermitian as demanded by the $S_N$ invariance.
+However, in several recent researches \cite{Lin2019, Lin2020}, $M^q =M^{q \dagger}$ is an assumption employed to simplify $M^q$ and consequently give us complex, CP-violating CKM matrices.
+These two series of researches studied the CPV problem from very different aspects.
 However, the $M^q$ patterns obtained in \cite{Lin2020} through a purely numeric derivation were revealed to possess $S_2$ symmetries between two of the three fermion generations.
 They started from different ends of the problem and finally reached the same goal.
-But, such an assumption is still uncomfortable to us.
-We would like to further drop off that assumption and study this topic in a non-hermitian basis for a better generality. \\
+However, such an assumption is still uncomfortable to us.
+We would like to further drop off that assumption and study this topic in a non-Hermitian basis for a better generality. \\

 In case fermions have only three generations, the general pattern of a $3 \times 3$ mass matrix is then given by